ChrisMuga/kenya-county-data/README.md

-# kenya-county-data
+# Kenya County Data

-A tool that generates county information in JSON format
+A tool that generates county, constituency and ward information in JSON format

 [Ruby Documentation](ruby/README.md)